tonimelisma/mail/OFFLINE.md

   for battery efficiency.
 * **Conflict Resolution (Advanced):** For drafts or other user-modifiable content, implement more sophisticated conflict resolution if simple "server wins" is not enough.

+## Cache Invalidation Note (Separate from Offline-First Plan)

+It's important to note a recent change made to address a bug with stale folder content (specifically, deleted messages still appearing).
+The `MessageRemoteMediator.initialize()` method was modified to *always* return `LAUNCH_INITIAL_REFRESH`.

+*   **Effect:** This forces a full network refresh and cache clear (specifically, `messageDao.deleteMessagesForFolder()`) for the selected folder every time it's opened.
+*   **Reasoning:** This was a direct fix to ensure data correctness and resolve the immediate bug of stale cached messages.
+*   **Deviation from Ideal Caching:** This approach prioritizes immediate data consistency over optimal caching performance (which would involve conditional refreshes based on staleness checks, delta tokens, etc.).
+While effective for the bug, it's a shortcut compared to the more nuanced caching strategies envisioned in a full offline-first architecture that would typically aim to avoid unnecessary network calls and cache clearing.
+This change was not part of the planned phases of the offline-first migration but a tactical fix for a pressing issue.

 ---